samtron1412/docs/git.md

 http://www.anexusit.com/blog/git-how-take-single-commit-one-branch-and-apply-it-another

-## Keep file in a Git repo, but don't track changes
+## Keeping tracked files in a Git repository, but don't track changes
 First change the file you do not want to be tracked and use the following command:

 	git update-index --assume-unchanged FILE_NAME